 L3 highway permits (just starting, limited scope).
 The 270,000 projected L3 vehicles by year-end represent the first stage of true conditional automation, where the car can handle driving tasks in specific scenarios and the driver is permitted to look away briefly (but must be ready to take over).
 L3 permits are restricted to designated highway zones at limited speeds.
 This is meaningful progress, but it covers a fraction of driving scenarios.
 City streets, intersections, construction zones, and adverse weather remain L2+ territory.

 L4 robotaxis (pilot operations, not commercial scale).
-The 14,000 projected robotaxis are impressive as a technology demonstration and data-gathering exercise.
-They are not a transportation system.
+Even optimistic 2026 robotaxi fleet estimates are impressive as technology demonstrations and data-gathering exercises, but they are not yet a transportation system.
 Baidu's Apollo Go in Wuhan charges fares and carries real passengers, but the service area is geographically limited, the vehicles operate under permits that can be revoked, and as the April 2026 failure demonstrated, the operational reliability is not yet at the level that public transportation infrastructure demands.

 "Commercialization" in 2026 means that autonomous driving technology is being sold in consumer vehicles (L2+), permitted in limited autonomous scenarios (L3), and operating pilot services in select cities (L4).
 It does not mean that autonomous driving is replacing human drivers at scale.